-Just two years ago, we witnessed many organizations (including ours) looking for ways to support Black employees and friends while beginning to adopt anti-racist frameworks and teachings after the murders of Ahmaud Arbery, Breonna Taylor, George Floyd, and so many others.
-While every effort counts, we also need to talk about how we value life, whose life value, and how our values influence how we view death, dying, and grief in and out of the workplace.
+Let’s face it, this isn’t the first time we’re having a conversation about mass shootings or racially-targeted violence.
+For the past several years many people in the United States have been pushing for stricter gun control while others have stated that stricter gun control laws would encroach on their second amendment rights.
+This debate has not led to any viable solutions and we’re still left with a gun violence problem.
+Just two years ago we witnessed many organizations and companies (including ours) looking for ways to support Black employees and friends while beginning to adopt anti-racist frameworks and teachings after the murders of Ahmaud Arbery, George Floyd and so many others.
+While every effort counts, we also need to have a conversation about how we value life, whose life we decide to value and how that influences the way we view death, dying and grief in and out of the workplace.

 Invitation: What biases do you have about certain identity groups?
 Where do your beliefs or mental models come from?
 How are your beliefs negatively/positively impacting someone else’s livelihood?

 Research shows that our response to death can change depending on the number of people who die.
 An individual death often elicits more of a response, emotion or action because our brains are able to empathize more with an individual death as opposed to multiple deaths.
 In fact, the more people die, the less we care.
 We see this when people experience psychic numbing, a psychological phenomenon where we become indifferent to the suffering of large numbers of people because the “individual” becomes another statistic rather than a person.

 This phenomenom might explain why many were outraged at the stories and recordings of George Floyd’s murder in 2020.
 While statistics show that Black and Latino individuals are disproportionately killed by police officers, the story of George Floyd awakened many of us who had become numb to the harm and violence of white supremacy culture in communities of color.